Get an Extended Hours Premises permit

 Get your documents ready

-You will need to include these documents in your application:
+You may need to include these documents in your application:

 3. Attend a meeting

 You'll meet with our Deputy Director.
-At the meeting we will review the application in full with you and go over the next steps in the permitting process.
+At this in-take meeting we will review the application in full with you and go over the next steps.

 4. Pay the application fee